-As Fukuoka’s best shopping area, Tenjin is home to the venerable department store Iwataya, along with many other shopping outlets, restaurants and yatai food stalls.
-The stylish Tenjin underground shopping mall was created in the image of a European city, and is so well-produced that no one would think it was underground if they didn’t already know.
+As Fukuoka’s premier shopping area, Tenjin is home to the venerable department store Iwataya, along with many other shopping outlets, restaurants, and yatai food stalls.
+The stylish Tenjin underground shopping mall was created in the image of a European city and is so well-produced that no one would think it was underground if they didn’t already know.
 With more than 150 shops, it’s the perfect place to do some shopping and spend a rainy day without getting wet.

-As an area full of yatai stalls peddling Fukuoka’s famous oden, ramen, and yakitori, the Nakasu district still retains much of its historic shrines and friendly working-class vibe.
+As an area full of yatai stalls peddling Fukuoka’s famous street food––oden, ramen, and yakitori––the Nakasu district still retains much of its historic shrines and friendly working-class vibe.
 Canal City Hakata has plenty of shopping and restaurants, and the neighboring Kawabata Shopping Street is the oldest shopping area in the city.
 Kawabata is the birthplace of events like Hakata Dontaku, the Hakata Gion Yamagasa, and Seimonbarai (a pioneering big bargain sale event).

 Here, you’ll find the Ohori Park, which contains a Japanese-style garden, as well as the Yukari Kyodo Art Museum and a modern art museum that displays 20th-century art.
 You can visit neighboring Fukuoka Castle, built in the Edo era, as well as Maizuru Park, which contains sports facilities and remnants of the inner and outer citadel.